nomad-coe/nomad/docs/develop/setup.md

    \*.spec.js files, you should formalize these common tests into a `expect*`-function and place it in a relevant conftest.js file.

-Often you components will need to communicate with the API during tests.
+Often your components will need to communicate with the API during tests.
 One should generally avoid using manually created mocks for the API traffic, and instead prefer using API responses that originate from an actual API call during testing.
 Manually created mocks require a lot of manual work in creating